49th Round Top Music Festival

-- German Martin Fischer-Diskau, International Guest Conductor and Producer of the Buber-Dorati Festival: Berlin/Tel Aviv (Round Top Music Festival Debut)
+- German Martin Fischer-Dieskau, International Guest Conductor and Producer of the Buber-Dorati Festival: Berlin/Tel Aviv (Round Top Music Festival Debut)

 - American Jason Thomas Aylward, conductor and composer, Founder and Conductor Emeritus of the Chippewa River Chamber Orchestra

-Distinguished soloists will perform with the Texas Festival Orchestra: pianist James Dick (Sergei Rachmaninoff's Rhapsody on a Theme by Paganini), violinists Regis Pasquier (Camille Saint-Saëns' Violin Concerto No. 3), cellist Jesus Castro-Balbi (Peter Ilyich Tchaikovsky's Variations on a Rococo Theme, trumpeter Raymond Riccomini (Henri Tomasi's Trumpet Concerto), pianist Bernadene Blaha (Manuel de Falla's Nights in the Gardens of Spain).
+Distinguished soloists will perform with the Texas Festival Orchestra: pianist James Dick (Sergei Rachmaninoff's Rhapsody on a Theme by Paganini), violinist Regis Pasquier (Camille Saint-Saëns' Violin Concerto No. 3), cellist Jesus Castro-Balbi (Peter Ilyich Tchaikovsky's Variations on a Rococo Theme), trumpeter Raymond Riccomini (Henri Tomasi's Trumpet Concerto), pianist Bernadene Blaha (Manuel de Falla's Nights in the Gardens of Spain).